1896 Summer Olympics: Fencing

 The fencing events were held in the Zappeion, which, built with money Evangelis Zappas had given to revive the ancient Olympic Games, had never seen any athletic contests before.
 Unlike other sports (in which only amateurs were allowed to take part at the Olympics), professionals were authorised to compete in fencing, though in a separate event.
 These professionals were considered gentlemen athletes, just like the amateurs.

 Four events were scheduled, but the épée event was cancelled for unknown reasons.
 The foil event was won by a Frenchman, Eugène-Henri Gravelotte, who beat his countryman, Henri Callot, in the final.
 The other two events, the sabre and the masters foil, were won by Greek fencers.
 Leonidas Pyrgos, who won the latter event, became the first Greek Olympic champion in the modern era.

 Gymnastics

 The gymnastics competition was carried out on the infield of the Panathinaiko Stadium.
-Germany had sent an 11-man team, which won five of the eight events, including both team events.
-In the team event on the horizontal bar, the German team was unopposed.
-Three Germans added individual titles: Hermann Weingärtner won the horizontal bar event, Alfred Flatow won the parallel bars; and Carl Schuhmann, who also competed successfully in wrestling, won the vault.
+Germany sent an 11-man team, which won five of the eight events, including both team events: in the team event on the horizontal bar, the German team was the only entry.

+Three Germans added individual titles: Hermann Weingärtner won the horizontal bar event, Alfred Flatow won the parallel bars, and Carl Schuhmann, who also won the wrestling event, won the vault.
 Louis Zutter, a Swiss gymnast, won the pommel horse, while Greeks Ioannis Mitropoulos and Nikolaos Andriakopoulos were victorious in the rings and rope climbing events, respectively.